 Situated in the lush greenery of Perry Park, the Alexander Stadium hosts national and international athletics, as well as music events and one day festivals.
 A recent refurbishment means, whatever brings you to the stadium, you’ll have a great time in its top notch facilities.

 Head less than 30 minutes west of Birmingham and you’ll find yourself at The Hawthorns.
 Home of West Bromwich Albion Football Club or, as they’re better known, The Baggies.
 The stadium is well worth a visit especially for a derby match.
-With strong rivalries between West Midlands teams you’ll be in for an electric atmosphere.

 St Andrew’s is a 30,000-seater stadium that’s home to Birmingham City Football Club.
 The team have been fighting to recapture their place in the top flight of British football for a while so expect to see ambitious, energetic football from the Blues on match day.